mobizt/ReadyMail/README.md

 As the library works with external network/SSL client, the client should work with protocols or ports that are used for server connection.

 The network client works only in plain text connection.
-Most SSL clients in Arduino framework supports SSL connection except for connection upgrades while some SSL client supports connecion upgrades.
+Most SSL clients in Arduino framework support only SSL connection with no upgrades supported while some SSL client supports connecion upgrades.

-The following sections showed how to select proper ports and Clients based on protocols.
+The following sections showed how to select proper ports and Clients based on the protocols.

 ### Plain Text Connection